 If you and your partner decide to get a divorce, you will have to begin the process of separating your car insurance policies.
 While doing so, consider the following:

-- Either you or your ex-spouse has to get a new policy: This could depend on several factors, but it might be easier for the policyholder to apply for the removal of the primary insured person (the person listed on the policy).
-The insured is then legally required to give written consent that they understand they’re being removed.
+- Either you or your ex-spouse has to get a new policy: This could depend on several factors, but it might be easier for the policyholder to apply for the removal of the primary insured person (the person listed on the policy, also known as the PNI, or primary named insured).
+The person being removed is legally required to give written consent.
 If you’re the person who is being removed from the policy, you should have another policy lined up to start right before your current policy ends to ensure there are no lapses in your insurance coverage.

 - Premiums change depending on where you move: If one of you is moving to another city or state, you might have to consider factors that could impact your insurance premium.
 Usually, bigger cities have higher crime rates that increase the risk of auto theft and damage, which could increase your premium.
 Moving to a rural area will typically have the opposite effect.
 In the same way, if the area you’re moving to is more prone to natural disasters than where you were living before, you may have to pay slightly higher.
 States also have different insurance requirements for minimum coverage, which you’ll also have to keep in mind when shopping for a new policy.
 Use an insurance comparison website like Insurify to make sure your new policy fits your needs and budget while satisfying minimum state requirements.